bazottie/css-to-the-rescue-1920/README.md

 Did not get a chance to read it?
 Maybe try flying with a reduced motion (hint)
 ![No motion](./documentation/reduced.png)
-__The flying through the menus is supposed to be interactive where you can stop the menus when flying in front of it, but this doesn't work together with the spaceship cursor so it's one or the other__

 ## Checklist
 - [x] Fly through space